emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Watchroo
-### Score: 9/20
-1. Has movies, tv, anime, and subtitles, but no 1080p or adjustable quality. 🟡
-1. Has 2 sources but does not auto-switch when one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Site UI is good, feels modern and unique. ✔️
-1. Has continue watching + watch lists, and they can be synced across devices on login. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
 ## KaitoVault
 ### Score: 9/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️